 - Flesh out the personalities in your client’s audience and compare them side-by-side - once you have a few groups of traits together, it’s time to get granular and compare them to find the differences.
 Look for specifics like age, occupation, family, hobbies, etc. Once all of that information has been assigned, give them a backstory.
 How did they get to the point they are currently in?
 What are their dreams and aspirations?
 Where does your client’s brand fit into their needs?
 How can your client’s brand exceed their needs?

 Brand personas are a great tool to help flesh out a new brand or refresh an old one.
-Have questions about how I do this?
-Don’t hesitate to get in touch with us through our form.
+For any questions, don't hesitate to get in touch with us through our form.